Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 - SurveyJunkie — Get paid cash to share your thoughts on some of the world’s biggest brands.

 - SwagBucks — Get paid to watch videos, use their search engine, complete surveys, and many more.
 It’s a great way to pull in extra cash while online without changing any of your habits.
 Plus, earn $5 simply for signing up.

 - Nielsen Panel — Nielsen is conducting a study on phone usage that pays $50 to download and use their app.
 They want to know how you interact with your device.

 Aside from the money, however, there are some major benefits to participating in clinical trials.

-For starters, clinical trials require that the subject undergo a physical examination.
+For starters, clinical trials require that the subject undergo a physical examination, often for free.

 If it’s been a while since your last physical check-up, this is a good way to find out about your health.
-Drug trials often require more extensive examinations; you might be required to undergo an EEG, EKG, MRI or a complete blood analysis.
+Drug trials often require more extensive examinations; you might be required to undergo an EEG, EKG, MRI, or complete blood analysis.

-The findings from such expensive tests can be invaluable for your personal health.
+The findings from such normally expensive tests can be invaluable for your personal health.

 Assuming you have a condition that is being studied in a clinical trial, that trial can even end up saving your life.

 Each year, thousands of cancer patients sign up for clinical trials in the hopes that such trials will cure or at least delay their cancer.
-However, even if all you have is a simple allergy, participating in a clinical trial that attempts to treat your condition can go a long way towards ridding you of this annoyance.
+However, even if all you have is a simple allergy, it is an annoyance at best and life-threatening at worst.
+Participating in a clinical trial that attempts to treat your condition can go a long way towards ridding you of this disease.